 Getting Started:

-Power On/Off: To power on your iPad, press and hold the Power button located on the top right corner until the Apple logo appears.
-To power off, press and hold the same button until the "slide to power off" slider appears, then slide to power off.
+Power On/Off: To power on your iPad, press and hold the top button, also known as the Sleep/Wake button, until the Apple logo appears.
+To turn it off, press and hold the top button and either volume button simultaneously, then drag the slider.

 Navigating Your iPad: